 Over the next 20 years Sindy and her outfits and accessories reflected the fashions and lifestyle that every little girl wanted.
 Her clothes were detailed replicas of the fashions of the time and were made from the same material.
 Sindy wore mini skirts, maxi dresses, hot pants, pedal pushers and gypsy dresses.
 She carried hats, handbags, scarves and umbrellas.
 Her clothes were made from cotton, wool, nylon, crimplene, tweed, lycra and lurex.
 Sindy had an outfit for every occasion, work wear as a nurse or an air hostess, formal gowns for dances and parties, and everyday casual wear.

 She was given a huge number of "scenesetter" items including:

 - her own horse with stables, horse boxes and horse care kits

 - cars from her 60s open top MG to her 70s beach buggy and 80s Land Rover

 - comfortable bedroom furniture, smart kitchen units and with wall ovens and eye-level grills, bathrooms mirroring the fashion for coloured suites (Sindy's 70s bathroom was a garish amber-yellow and brown), lounge and dinning room furniture, wall units, hostess trolleys and comfy sofas all reflecting the tastes of the time

-- her four storey townhouse – the iconic Sindy Superhome.
+- her three storey townhouse – the iconic Sindy Superhome.